teiushi/essays/README.md

 # sources

 ##  About the DATA
-Write at the beginning: If you take it, please leave your footprints.
-(e.g leave me a simple message)
+Write at the beginning: If you take it, please leave your footprints. <ins>(e.g leave me a simple message)</ins>